mkuhles/capstone-secure-delivery/GLOSSARY.md

     - **401**: not authenticated
     - **403**: authenticated but not allowed.
 - **thirt party cookies**: cookie set by an other website
+- **XSS (Cross-Site Scripting)** is a vulnerability where an application injects attacker-controlled input into a page without proper output encoding, enabling arbitrary JavaScript execution in a victim’s browser under the site’s origin.
+    - **Reflected XSS** happens when attacker-controlled data from the request (often the URL/query string) is immediately included in the response without proper output encoding, causing JavaScript to execute in the victim’s browser.
+    - **Stored XSS** occurs when malicious payloads are saved on the server (e.g., in a database) and later rendered without output encoding, causing the script to execute in users’ browsers.